eclipse-archived/codewind-docs/docs/_documentations/remote-overview.md

 If you are running a pilot, you can install everything into a single namespace and have one authentication server per Codewind instance.
 However, for production use,  we recommend installing a single Keycloak service that is shared by many Codewind services.

+### Prerequisites

+- Install your preferred IDE on your local machine.
+For more information about installing Eclipse, see [Getting started with Codewind for Eclipse](mdteclipsegettingstarted.html), or for more information about installing VS Code, see [Getting started with Codewind for VS Code](mdt-vsc-getting-started.html).
+- Ensure that you have access to the Codewind CLI `cwctl`.
+To access the Codewind CLI, open a terminal window, and navigate to the following hidden folder: `~/.codewind/<version>` On Windows, navigate to the following folder: `%SystemDrive%\Users\<username>\.codewind\<version>`.
+- The installer can install Keycloak on its own, Keycloak and Codewind together, or Codewind pointing at an existing Keycloak.
+If you decide you want to deploy Keycloak on its own first, install using the `cwctl install remote \` commands described in the following installation procedures, and add the `--konly` flag.
+Then install a Codewind instance that uses Keycloak by adding the `--kurl` flag, which is the ingress of the Keycloak service.
+Best practice is to deploy Keycloak first, and then deploy your Codewind instances.
+- Have an active Kubernetes context that points to your cluster.
+- Access to a keyring, a software application designed to store security credentials such as usernames, passwords, and keys, together with a small amount of relevant metadata.
+Examples of a keyring are Keychain on macOS, Credential Manager on Windows, and Secret Service on Linux.

 Next step, either:

 * [Install both Codewind and authentication services together](./remotedeploy-combo.html)